 Additionally, digital microscopic images were recorded to quantify the fiber length and dispersity in the fiber in the matrix.
 As shown, fibers, especially the 0.5-inch ones, are well-dispersed in the system.
 For the 1-inch and 2-inch fibers, we observed a clustering suggesting that longer fibers are more challenging to disperse.

-Table 4.6
+Table 4.6.
+SEM and Digital Microscopy images of the B*- 3%CF with different fiber types.